 Certificate in Working Therapeutically with Autistic Adults

-This page describes the Certificate in Working Therapeutically with Autistic Adults course that is running from September 2024.
+This page describes the Certificate in Working Therapeutically with Autistic Adults course that is running from 28th February 2026 on selected SATURDAYS.

 • the course description